muddykat-tech/Gold-Guild-Patch/readme.md

 *Europa 1400: Gold* experiences UI rendering problems on modern Windows systems due to a surface padding compatibility issue in the DirectX 8 rendering pipeline.

+## This patch can be substituted with the latest version of **DxWrapper** (v1.4.7900.25).
+> A preconfigured `.ini` file is included in the root of this repository, which uses the newly added `SetPOW2Caps` option to fix the issue.
+>
+> Details on the patch functions below may be of use to other programmers or mod developers.

 ---

 ## Rendering Bug in GOG Version on Modern Windows